Environment

 Symptoms

-• dry, papery brown tips on otherwise green or variegated leaves
+• dry, papery brown tips on otherwise green or gold-variegated leaves

-• the brown may extend along the leaf margins in more severe cases
+• the brown discoloration extending along the leaf margins in more severe or longer-running cases

 Causes

-Low humidity in combination with warm indoor air
+Low humidity combined with warm, dry indoor air

-Pothos is more tolerant of low humidity than many tropical aroids — it does not demand the 60%+ that Calathea or Boston Fern require.
-But in very dry conditions (below 30% relative humidity), common in centrally-heated winter interiors, the tips of leaves — the tissue most distal from the water supply and most exposed to air — desiccate.
-The resulting tips are brown, dry, and papery.
-Pothos tip browning from humidity is usually moderate — rarely as severe as in Dracaena or Calathea — and tends to plateau once humidity stabilizes.
+Golden Pothos is considerably more tolerant of low humidity than many tropical aroids — it does not demand the 60%-plus that a Calathea or Boston Fern requires to look its best.
+But in genuinely dry conditions, below roughly 30% relative humidity, which is common in centrally heated winter interiors, the tips of the leaves — the tissue most distal from the water supply and most directly exposed to moving air — desiccate first.
+The resulting tips turn brown, dry, and papery.
+Tip browning from humidity on this cultivar is usually moderate in severity, rarely as pronounced as it gets on a Dracaena or Calathea, and tends to plateau on its own once ambient humidity stabilizes rather than continuing to worsen indefinitely.

-Pothos fed at full recommended fertilizer strength, or fed in winter when the plant is not actively growing, can accumulate fertilizer salts in the soil.
-Root cells exposed to high salt concentrations take up the salt, which concentrates in leaf tips and margins, burning the cells.
-A white crust on the soil surface is the diagnostic indicator.
+A Golden Pothos fed at full recommended fertilizer strength, or fed through the winter when the plant isn't actively growing and can't use the nutrients as fast as they're supplied, tends to accumulate unused fertilizer salts in the soil over time.
+Root cells exposed to these elevated salt concentrations take up more salt than the plant can safely process, and it concentrates disproportionately at leaf tips and margins — the last stop for water moving through the transpiration stream — burning the cells there.
+A visible white or pale crust on the soil surface, or around the drainage holes, is the clearest diagnostic sign that this is the actual cause rather than humidity or watering.

-While Pothos tolerates underwatering better than most tropicals, chronic mild underwatering — never letting it droop but keeping it consistently at the edge of dry — produces tip browning as the leaf tips, farthest from the roots, receive water last and least.
+While Golden Pothos tolerates underwatering considerably better than most tropical houseplants, a pattern of chronic mild underwatering — never quite letting the plant droop, but consistently keeping it right at the edge of dry rather than allowing a proper watering-to-watering cycle — produces tip browning gradually over weeks.
+The leaf tips, being farthest from the root system, receive whatever limited water is available last and in the smallest quantity, so they're the first tissue to show sustained stress even when the rest of the leaf still looks fine.

 How to Fix It